 Then we started collaborating on his preface, where he would write something, and I’d make suggestions and give feedback.
 He wrote working titles for the first three years of Viewpoints that never had official titles, which definitely helped.
+I often asked for Mike’s guidance and shared my own insights, so that our combined vision of the book would culminate into the best possible expression.
 Mike was absolutely fantastic to work with and very responsive to every need and question I posed – the consummate professional.

 Needing a way to organize all of the editorials, I proposed organizing them into “Business Insights” and “Apple / Nibble History” with categories under each of those.
 And as with any editing, some things would need to be removed.
 He was very trusting and told me, “I think your decisions are just fine, and I trust your judgement with what to keep and what to toss.”
 Bill Martens was a good sounding board as well for some editorials that were candidates for possible inclusion or exclusion, and we talked a lot about it.